 This recipe is similar to one of the Italian soups that is served at a popular Italian restaurant chain.
 However, my version has much more meat and many more veggies.
 The last time we made this, we added more chicken stock than what is listed below, since it didn't seem like there was enough liquid.
 We also had an entire bunch of kale to use up, and it was more than two cups.
 When cooking the kale, keep in mind that it takes a little longer than spinach to cook down.
 Test the kale when you think it's finished, to make sure it has the texture you like.
 This is a really a hardy Italian soup which is perfect for cold weather!
+1 lb. spicy Italian sausage (or use whatever Ital. sausage you have and add a few red pepper flakes)

 1/2 lb. bacon - chopped